Originally published in January 2018, updated May 2020.

 Zoned HVAC systems work well for anyone who spends long periods of time in one area of the house.
 For example, if you work from home, you might want to heat or cool the office where you spend eight or more hours a day, but you don’t necessarily need your bedroom to stay comfortable during that time.
 A zoned system works well for a household with different comfort and temperature preferences as well.

-Learn more about adding a zoned HVAC system to your home by contacting Sandhills Heating, Refrigeration & Electrical at 910-338-3723.
+Learn more about adding a zoned HVAC system to your home by contacting Sandhills Heating, Refrigeration & Electrical.